vaakash/aakash-web/docs/git-it-write/faq.md

 ### Can we create custom post type using this plugin while configuring the repository ?

 No. Custom post types can be created using other plugins like "Custom post type UI" and they can be only selected while configuring the repository.

+### Webhook request is seen as timed out in Github webhook history

+The webhook request sent by Github expects a reply in 10 seconds else considers th event as timed out.
+In case of this plugin, it is normal to take more than 10 seconds for creating/updating multiple posts.
+This time out message can be ignored as the plugin will continue to post in the background.
+You can see the plugin logs for more information WRT to the webhook delivery.